What is an Ignition Interlock Device (IID)?

 car(s) for three to six months.
 These defendants must have their IIDs

-checked by a certified service provider at least once during the three
+checked by a certified service provider at least once during this period.

 If you were recently arrested and charged with a DUI in Las Vegas,